TECHNOLOGY

 How does KF differ from national corporations?

 Our ownership and personnel are local.
 We give you personal service.
-We genuinely care about the Northeast Kingdom.
+We genuinely care about central Vermont and the Northeast Kingdom.
 Our revenues are reinvested locally.
 Our decisions are long-range rather than quarterly, driven by shareholders.

 Is Kingdom Fiber a non-profit organization?